Dynamics and proliferation of turbulent stripes in plane-Poiseuille and plane-Couette flows: Results

 \subsection{Streak generation}

-Isolated stripes in Couette and channel flow are displayed in \figref{isolated-stripe} for $\Rey^C=335$ and $\Rey^P=660$, respectively.
+Isolated stripes in \ppf{} and \pcf{} are displayed in \figref{isolated-stripe} for $\Rey^P=660$ and $\Rey^C=335$, respectively.
 Their time evolution is shown in the Supplementary Movies 1 and 2.
-The stripes are visualized at wall-normal planes where the mean velocity profiles intersect the laminar profiles, with colours corresponding to the streamwise velocity fluctuations, and arrows corresponding to the in-plane velocity fluctuations (averaged in the wall-normal direction).
-The latter highlight the presence of a secondary flow which develops around fully localized turbulent structures \citep{lundbladh1991direct, lemoult2013turbulent, duguet2013oblique, couliou2015largescale, klotz2021experimental}.
+The stripes are visualized at wall-normal planes where the mean (streamwise and spanwise averaged) velocity profiles intersect the laminar profiles, with colours corresponding to the streamwise velocity fluctuations, and arrows corresponding to the in-plane velocity fluctuations (averaged in the wall-normal direction).
+The latter highlight the presence of a secondary flow which develops around fully localized turbulent structures \citep{lundbladh1991direct,lemoult2013turbulent, duguet2013oblique,couliou2015largescale,klotz2021experimental}.
 At the chosen wall-normal planes, positive and negative streamwise velocity fluctuations are (roughly) equally frequent so that the alternation of high-speed (red regions) and low-speed (blue regions) streaks is apparent in both geometries.
-Based on visual inspection, streak and vortex patterns in the stripes' interior appear to be more regular for channel stripes than for Couette stripes.
+Based on visual inspection, streak and vortex patterns in the stripes' interior appear to be more regular for Poiseuille stripes than for Couette stripes.
 This difference is also clearly visible in the Supplementary Movies 1 and 2.